FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 From here, we will want to select our test application, “**pythonapp**”.
 We will match the username with the same username as our sample user’s email address.
 If our application had user roles defined, we could assign them to this user.
 We can also define the user’s Timezone and set Language preferences.

-Once you’re done, hit save.
+Once you’re done, hit **Save**.
 Now that we are finished setting up our user, it’s time to finish configuring the rest of our testing environment.

 ## Installing Python PIP Package Manager